bamonroe/rnoweb-nvim/README.md

 provided that their results are included in a `inline` directory.

 ### Goals
-[🗸] - Be fast.
+- Be fast.
 This means using treesitter to do the heavy lifting
-[🗸] - Multi-character conceal
+- Multi-character conceal
-[🗸] - Work with Rnoweb or stand-alone Latex
+- Work with Rnoweb or stand-alone Latex
-[🗸] - Conceal latex symbols and provide interface for users to specify their own conceals
+- Conceal latex symbols and provide interface for users to specify their own conceals

+### Current Functionality
-[🗸] - Basic citation conceal
+- Basic citation conceal
-[🗸] - Inline code substitution for rnoweb
+- Inline code substitution for rnoweb
-[x] - Equation numbering
+- Equation numbering
-[ ] - Figure numbering
+- Figure numbering
-[ ] - General environment numbering
+- Footnote numbering
+- Diacritic replacement
+- Replacement of in document text macros (`\newcommand`'s where the result of the command is only text)

 ### Improvements
-[ ] - Citation conceal with bibliography lookup and hopefully the anti-conceal functionality.
+- Citation conceal with bibliography lookup and hopefully the anti-conceal functionality.
 Not doing this before anti-conceal is mainlined.
-[ ] - Constant improvements in equation and environment numbering
+- Constant improvements in equation and environment numbering
+- General environment numbering

 # Installation and User Configuration